UABC Library Facebook Blackboard Platform Quehacer Institutional Email University Gazette UABC

 Graduate Profile

-The Bachelor in Nutrition graduate will develop a humanistic character.
-They consider the individual as a complex bio-psycho-social entity while applying critical judgment and staying respectful of the ideological diversity.
-Graduates apply their scientific knowledge, as well as their critical, innovative, creative and reflective abilities, on the food process in order to address the needs and demands of their environment.
-They develop methodologies and techniques to assess the nutrition process of individuals, families and community.
-They are able to implement scientific trials in the field of human nutrition and engage in research actions using critical analysis focusing on their specializing areas: population, clinical nutrition and food services, to publish their trials and research in different scientific spaces.
+Graduates of the Bachelor's Degree Program in Nutrition will develop a humanistic perspective, understanding the individual as a complex bio-psycho-social entity, with critical judgment and respect for ideological diversity.
+They apply scientific knowledge, as well as critical, innovative, creative, and reflective abilities, to the nutritional and food process in order to respond to the needs and demands of their environment.
+They develop methodologies and techniques to assess the nutritional and food process in individuals, families, and communities, and may conduct scientific studies in the field of human nutrition, engaging in research activities through critical analysis with emphasis on their areas of specialization: clinical nutrition, population nutrition, and food services, in order to communicate their studies and research in different scientific forums.

-Therefore, the Bachelor in Nutrition graduate is considered to be a professional capable of:
+Therefore, graduates of the Bachelor's Degree Program in Nutrition are considered professionals capable of:

-4. Designing nutrition intervention and guidance programs based on scientific evidence and national and international nutritional policies to improve the health of the population, within a framework of respect and social responsibility.
+4. Designing nutrition intervention and counseling programs based on scientific evidence and national and international nutrition policies to improve the health of the population within a framework of respect and community responsibility.

-5. Evaluating food services management in institutions and businesses through the application of official national and international standards to verify compliance with the establishment and hygiene quality standards, with leadership, honesty and respect.
+5. Evaluating the management of food services in institutions and industries through the application of official national and international standards to verify compliance with hygiene, quality, and facility standards, with leadership, honesty, and respect.

 Occupational Field